 To make your transition as smooth as possible, and to help the keto diet support your hard training for the long term, keep calm and keto on with support from these seven staple supplements.

 1. Creatine Monohydrate

 That's why everyone should consider taking it, but for keto dieters in particular, it has even more benefits.
 Because a ketogenic diet is moderate-protein rather than high-protein, your creatine levels may take a hit.
-This can mean subpar workout results and strength levels, at least compared to what you'd be able to do if your cells were fully stocked!
-Although you can still get creatine from red meat, salmon, and a few other animal sources, supplementation is the most efficient way to get all the creatine you need.
+This can mean subpar workout results and strength gains, at least compared to what you'd be able to do if your cells were fully stocked!

-There's no need to load with gargantuan doses to help you through those first weeks.
-Just take 5 grams daily, using a creatine dosage calculator as your guide, at a time most convenient for you.
+Dosage: There's no need to load with gargantuan doses to help you through those first weeks.
+Just take 3-5 grams daily, using a creatine dosage calculator as your guide, at a time most convenient for you.

-If you're a coffee drinker, you know how groggy you can feel until you get your first cup of the morning.
+If you're a coffee drinker, you know how groggy you can feel until you get your first cup.
 Now imagine feeling that way for days rather than minutes.
-That's a pretty good description of how many people feel during the first few weeks on a ketogenic diet.
+That's a pretty good description of how many people feel during the first few weeks or "adaptation phase" on a ketogenic diet.

 The keto-experienced swear by an extra coffee or caffeinated tea during this period.
 If training is on your schedule, you can also get your fix through a pre-workout supplement.
 Caffeine can provide additional benefits such as increased focus and even reduced delayed-onset muscle soreness (DOMS).*

-Fortunately, electrolyte supplements containing both sodium and potassium can help you minimize flu effects such as headaches, lack of focus, fatigue, and nausea.
-Saenz also recommends adding a dissolved bouillon cube or two to your daily diet.
+Fortunately, hydration supplements containing both sodium and potassium can help you minimize effects such as headaches, lack of focus, fatigue, and nausea.
+Catherine Saenz, CSCS, also recommends adding a dissolved bouillon cube or two to your daily diet.
 "Be careful with added carbohydrates in some brands, though," she warns.

 If you opt for a whey protein powder, consider a whey protein isolate, which tends to have fewer carbohydrates than whey protein concentrate.
-"Use heavy cream or even a little oil to bring your meal to a more keto-friendly breakdown," suggest Saenz.
+Saenz suggests adding heavy cream or MCT oil to make it even more keto-friendly.
 You can also choose a meal replacement designed for the ketogenic diet to keep you full and recovering from your workout.

 6. Branched-Chain Amino Acids

-A ketogenic diet goes relatively light on protein because it's simply not necessary.
-Ketone bodies have a powerful protein-preserving effect, so a little dietary protein goes a long way.
+Ketones have a powerful protein-preserving effect, so a little dietary protein goes a long way.
 However, there's no doubt that amino acids play important roles in building and maintaining muscle tissue.
-While you're making the transition, you can protect your muscles by sipping fluids high in branched-chain amino acids (BCAAs) during your workout.
+Especially if you are pursuing keto with weight loss in mind, you should consider sipping fluids high in branched-chain amino acids (BCAAs) during your workout.